-Santa Barbara County is home to many farms, large and small, raising a variety of crops, livestock, and other food products.
+Santa Barbara and Ventura Counties are home to many farms, large and small, raising a variety of crops, livestock, and other food products.
 The average American is multiple generations removed from agriculture, leaving many of us with questions about how crops are grown, what organic really means, or what makes a farm sustainable.
 Local farmers and ranchers play a pivotal role in defining and driving agricultural sustainability measures while helping feed the nation.
 While noteworthy progress has been made on behalf of growers to make their operations more sustainable, critical environmental, social, economic and institutional challenges are still to be overcome.

 On Saturday, Sept.
-9th the LoaTree headquarters (508 E. Haley St.), farmers, policy makers, students, and engaged individuals convened to foster connections and demystify topics related to agricultural sustainability in a panel style format.
-In a a twist from normal Better World Series programming, we asked our panelists who they would like to speak in front of.
+9th at the LoaTree headquarters (508 E. Haley St.), farmers, policymakers, students, and individuals convened to foster connections and demystify topics related to agricultural sustainability.
+In a twist from normal Better World Series programming, we asked our panelists who they would like to speak in front of.
 The overwhelming consensus by our farmers was that they desired an audience of policymakers and elected officials.
-With local city council members present, and even a representative for Assemblywoman Monique Limon, the panelists acknowledged and thanked policy makers for being in attendance.
+With local city council members present, and even a representative for Assemblywoman Monique Limon, the panelists acknowledged and thanked policymakers for being in attendance.

 - Phil McGrath, Farmer, McGrath Family Farms